 Where a balustrade can be used?

-It can be widely used both indoors and outdoors.
-The outdoors applications including a garden, pool, park, balcony, and patio.
+It can be used indoors or outdoors.
 Here are the 5 most common places to use a balustrade: balconies, swimming pool fences, patio and decks, staircases, or ledges.

 What are the benefits of the decking balustrade?